SimianQuant/Lagom-MVP/docs/wiring/BuildStructure.md

 1. A `Settings.scala` file in the project folder, holding dependency versions
 1. A `build.sbt` file in the root folder

 The `.gitignore` and `build.properties` files are pretty standard for a Scala/sbt project, so they won't be covered here.
 Adding plugins to sbt increases the startup time, that's why it is recommended to use the command line for formatting the code.
+The end state of the project at this stage can be seen in the `1.1_buildfiles` branch.

 ### Adding Lagom to the build